-Best for Sophisticated Beginners: Fidelity
+2. Fidelity: Best for Sophisticated Beginners

 Fidelity’s trading platform offers several key features for new traders.
 Perhaps the earliest example of this is in its preset layout options, which allow you to choose the default setup for your trading screen.
 Not only does this help you avoid the complexity of customizing your own trading deck, but you can specifically choose a basic user interface layout designed for inexperienced investors.

 This platform has a good range of educational resources to help new investors learn the ropes, and multiple screeners to help you find mainstream assets such as mutual funds and exchange-traded funds that make for safer investment opportunities.
 This is complemented by a very large no-fee mutual fund list, helping new investors even further.
-Perhaps most useful of all Fidelity’s network of retail institutions is available for investors who need additional guidance, whether that means advice on managing your money or even help with using the tools and interface.
+Perhaps most useful of all Fidelity’s network of retail institutions are available for investors who need additional guidance, whether that means advice on managing your money or even help with using the tools and interface.

 TD Ameritrade offers one of the best comprehensive investment platforms on the market today.
 New investors will want to focus on the firm’s web-based core brand, rather than its high-end platform called thinkorswim.
 (While thinkorswim is an outstanding platform in its own right, it is highly complicated and not for beginners.)
-Among the many outstanding features offered by TD Ameritrade for new investors, two are most noteworthy.
+Among the many outstanding features offered by TD Ameritrade for new investors, two are the most noteworthy.

 First, this is one of the best platforms on the market today for educational resources.
 TD Ameritrade’s platform includes guides that help investors understand the market, its asset classes, data sets and much more.
 This is an outstanding product for anyone who wants to learn how to invest.